Pat McCrory: 2022 U.S. Senate election

-In 2022, McCrory ran for the Republican nomination in the U.S. Senate election to succeed the retiring Republican Richard Burr.
+In 2022, McCrory unsuccessfully ran for the Republican nomination in the U.S. Senate election to succeed the retiring Republican Richard Burr.
 During the campaign, McCrory mentioned "I was a huge defender -- and continue to be a huge defender -- of Trump policies."
 McCrory objected to Trump's efforts to overturn the election, acknowledging that Joe Biden had won the election.
 McCrory accused Trump of "destroying democracy."
 Trump endorsed U.S. Representative Ted Budd in the Republican primary for Senate.
-McCrory subsequently lost the primary.
+McCrory subsequently lost the primary to Budd.